|Add to your personal catalog|

 Advising is a crucial form of guidance for all students, especially for those individuals pursuing highly structured academic programs.
 During summer orientation, incoming freshmen work individually with faculty advisors in their area of academic interest to select and register for fall semester courses.
 On the first day of classes, first-year students meet with their Freshman Advisors to review course registration and make adjustments as needed.

-The IN-POE is valid only until the spring semester of the sophomore year.
-Prior to selecting courses for the following year, students are asked to complete a more detailed academic plan, the regular POE, using the IN-POE as a guide.
-In addition to enumerating academic and career objectives, at this point students are asked to sketch out a complete set of courses totaling 45-63 credits, and to explain how each course or set of courses contributes to the overall goals listed.
-Again, advisor-approved POEs are submitted to the Registrar.
-Failure to submit a POE in a timely manner will result in a hold for future registration and a late fee of $50.
+During the spring of the sophomore year, prior to selecting courses for the following year, students must complete the Sophomore POE, which guides in planning their coursework.
+In addition to enumerating academic and career objectives, students sketch out a complete set of courses totaling 45-63 credits, and to explain how each course or set of courses contributes to the overall goals listed.
+Advisor-approved POEs are submitted to the Registrar.
+Failure to submit a POE by the deadline posted by the Registrar will result in a hold for future registration and a late fee of $50.

 In the fall of the senior year, students are asked once again to review the POE they have on file.
 Again, changes can be made either by drafting an entirely new POE or by completing a minor POE change form.
 In some instances, the POE completed sophomore year will remain accurate and no changes are needed.
 The final document, due in the Registrar's Office on or prior to preregistration for the spring semester, is considered a contract between the student and the College; students who do not complete the courses they have listed or who do not have a POE on file, are considered to have failed to meet degree requirements and will not graduate.
 A $50 late fee may be applied.